grafana/ibm-db2-prometheus-exporter/README.md

 It means the exporter is unable to connect to DB2, however it doesn't know why.
 To fix this error, please ensure the following:

 - Verify that the DSN being used by the exporter is correct for the instance/database of DB2 being monitored.
-- Verify that DB2 is running and all of it's communication protocols are activated.
+- Verify that DB2 is running and all of its communication protocols are activated.

 After making any necessary changes restart the exporter.

 **Tip:** To verify whether or not the port being used by DB2 is cleared and ready for restart, try the following command.

 ```
 netstat -ane | grep "<db2-port>"
 ```

 This command will output the state of the port replacing `<db2-port>`.
 This port is whatever is used in the DSN.
 The default port that DB2 uses is `50000`.